 Chapter 10 of the NER defines "good electricity industry practice" to mean: "The exercise of that degree of skill, diligence, prudence and foresight that reasonably would be expected from a significant proportion of operators of facilities forming part of the power system for the generation, transmission or supply of electricity under conditions comparable to those applicable to the relevant facility consistent with applicable regulatory instruments, reliability, safety and environmental protection.
 The determination of comparable conditions is to take into account factors such as the relative size, duty, age and technological status of the relevant facility and the applicable regulatory instruments."

-AER submission, 9 January 2015, p.2.
+AER submission, 9 January 2015, p.2; and AER submission, 7 May 2015, p.2.

 Origin Energy submission, 19 December 2014, p.1; and GDF Suez submission, 19 December 2014, p.1.